vancheeswaran/Kubernetes-and-Docker/Kubernetes/intro.md

 Welcome!
-In this scenario we'll learn how to use Docker Commands HAVE FUN!
+In this scenario we'll learn how to use Kubernetes HAVE FUN!